maxchehab/user-sync/README.md

 `apiKey` is an unique string you create for the api to be accessed from a client.

 ## Running
-After you have created `secrets.env` you can procede to running the api.
+After you have created `secrets.env` you can procede to run the api.

 ```bash
 source secrets.env